TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 	- attributes are different features of the data
 - The data is redundantly across AZ and mirrors the data across multiple drives
 - NoSQL, uses keys as the primary keys to search for and returns the attributes
+- single-digit millisecond response times
+- buolt in support for ACID transactions
+- on-demand and proivisioned capacity modes

 ## Redshift
 - data warehousing- good for multiple data types to store in one spot